RocketLeagueMapmaking/RL-docs/README.md

 Read the [contribution](./docs/more/contribute.md) documentation for guidelines when contributing.

 ## Certificate Renewal
-Currently we [manually redeploy](https://certbot.eff.org/docs/using.html#manual) certificates using certbot on the host machine.
+Currently we [manually redeploy](https://certbot.eff.org/docs/using.html#renewing-certificates) certificates using certbot on the host machine.
 This should be automated in future.
+1. Stop the docker container to free up port 80 `docker stop rlmm`
-1. Execute `sudo  certbot certonly --manual --preferred-challenges dns -d rocketleaguemapmaking.com -d www.rocketleaguemapmaking.com --expand --renew-by-default  --manual-public-ip-logging-ok` on the host machine.
+2. Execute `sudo  certbot certonly --force-renew --cer-name rocketleaguemapmaking.com` on the host machine.
-2. Follow the instructions on how to complete the certificate generation.
-3. Wait ~5 minutes for the DNS record to become available.
-Being too eager causes challenge failure.
+3. Select option 2 (temporary webserver, hence needing step 1)
+4. Check that the new certificate looks good `sudo certbot certificates`
-4. Restart the docker container `sudo docker container restart rlmm`.
+5. Restart the docker container `sudo docker container restart rlmm`